 (4) The pre-application becomes part of the full Application if the full Application claims pre-application points.

-(5) Regardless of whether a Full Application is submitted, a pre-application may not be withdrawn after the Full Application Delivery Date described in 10 TAC §11.2(a) edrelated to Program Calendar for Competitive Housing Tax Credits.
+(5) Regardless of whether a Full Application is submitted, a pre-application may not be withdrawn after the Full Application Delivery Date described in 10 TAC §11.2(a) relating to Competitive HTC Deadlines Program Calendar.

 (b) Pre-Application Threshold Criteria.
-Pursuant to Tex Gov't Code §2306.6704(c) pre-applications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection:
+Pursuant to Tex.
+Gov't Code §2306.6704(c) pre-applications will be terminated unless they meet the threshold criteria described in subsection (a) of this section and paragraphs (1) and (2) of this subsection:

 (1) Submission of the Competitive HTC pre-application in the form prescribed by the Department which identifies at a minimum: